If you’re getting Disability Support Pension (DSP), we may do a review to check you still meet medical rules.

 We do medical reviews for a range of reasons.

-If you’ve been on DSP for a while, we may need to check the following:
+If you’ve been on DSP for a while, we may need to check both of the following:

-- that we’ve got current details about the impact of your conditions
+- we’ve got current details about the impact of your disability or medical condition

-- that you meet the current medical rules for DSP.
+- you meet the current medical rules for DSP.

 The rules for DSP have changed over time, including new Impairment Tables in 2012.